HAKORADev/Python_Game_Box_PGB/README.md

 | **v1.0** | [📥 Download Python_Game_Box.exe](https://www.mediafire.com/file/8gdnugakadw978c/Python_Game_Box.exe/file) | Initial release |

 ### Official Release
-**[🎮 Download from itch.io](https://hakoradev.itch.io/python-game-box-pgb-flash-revival)** - Best experience with all games and documentation
+**[🎮 Download from itch.io](https://hakoradev.itch.io/python-game-box-pgb-flash-revival)** - Best experience with 11 games and documentation

 > **Note**: These are pre-compiled Windows executables.
-The source code is not publicly available.
+The source code can run on linux.

 ---

 ## ⚠️ Important Notice

 ### Source Code
-The **source code is not available** for this project.
-However, if you're interested in similar projects or want something custom-built, we can create:
+The **source code is Here** for this project.
+However, if you want latest and weirdest experience, you can run directly from source, there is:
 - New games in Python
 - Custom game collections
 - Similar nostalgic tributes
-- Educational programming examples

-**Contact us for custom development requests!**

 ---